$25.5 million Black Business Hub to offer a path from 'disparity to prosperity'

 Amid an outpouring of private and public support, a symbolic turn of earth Friday formally launched the Urban League of Greater Madison's $25.5 million, four-story Black Business Hub to rise at the Village on Park mall on the South Side.

-On a chilly afternoon, U.S. Sen. Tammy Baldwin announced via video $1 million in federal funding for the project, and Kim Sponem, CEO and President of Summit Credit Union, said the credit union will open a branch at the development at the corner of South Park Street and Hughes Place.
+On a chilly afternoon, with an upbeat crowd of hundreds in attendance, Gov. Tony Evers proclaimed the groundbreaking a "great day" for the city and state, U.S. Sen. Tammy Baldwin, D-Madison, announced via video $1 million in federal funding for the project, and Kim Sponem, president and CEO of Summit Credit Union, said the credit union will open a branch at the development at the corner of South Park Street and Hughes Place.

-Urban League CEO and president Ruben Anthony said he is “overjoyed by the community’s excitement" for the project.
-"I am more confident than ever that what we are doing here is exactly what the community wants: creating a vibrant center for commerce, for innovating, and for gathering,” he said.
+"If the Urban League won't bet on Black businesses, who will?" president and CEO Ruben Anthony said, describing a vibrant center for commerce, innovating and gathering.
+"We have to lead by example.
+We have to take some risks.
+When we work together, there are no limits."

 People are also reading…